pygumby/spring-boot-sample-app/README.md

 DELETE http://localhost:8080/user?login=someusername
 ````

-Lastly, I plan to introduce a route `list` to allow for high score lists to be obtained.
+Lastly, I plan to introduce a route `list` to allow for a list of all users and their scores to be obtained.
 For each user name stored in the database, an up-to-date popularity score is calculated.
-Then, the users are sorted by their score and returned.

 ````http
 GET http://localhost:8080/list